openyurtio/openyurt/docs/proposals/20240819-build-iot-system-configuration-isolation-on-nodepool.md

 - As a user,I wanted to customize configurations based on the nodepool dimension, thereby achieving the reuse of both custom configurations and Platformadmin.

 ### Implementation Details

+PlatformAdmin has evolved from the previous version of the EdgeX CRD and serves as an abstraction for the edge device management platform.
+Users simply input the platform settings, the name of the NodePool to be deployed, the version to be deployed, and so on, to deploy a complete edge device management platform within the node pool.

 The platformadmin-controller, integrated within yurt-manager, is responsible for parsing the PlatformAdmin CR into the corresponding configmap, service, and yurtappset, thereby realizing the deployment of the edge device management platform.